rkennington/ignite-docker/README.md

 # Apache Ignite on CDH
-This repo contains a Docker configuration for Apache Ignite using [Cloudera Hadoop 5.3](http://www.cloudera.com/content/www/en-us/documentation/enterprise/5-3-x/topics/introduction.html) [quickstart](https://github.com/caioquirino/docker-cloudera-quickstart) with Debian as the platform.
+This repo contains a Docker configuration for Apache Ignite using [Cloudera Hadoop 5.3](http://www.cloudera.com/content/www/en-us/documentation/enterprise/5-3-x/topics/introduction.html) with Ubuntu as the platform and is based on [quickstart](https://github.com/caioquirino/docker-cloudera-quickstart) to integrate IGFS.

-It installs an [Apache Ignite](https://ignite.apache.org/) In-Memory Data Fabric and Hadoop Accelerator (i.e. IGFS).
+It installs an [Apache Ignite](https://ignite.apache.org/) In-Memory Data Fabric and Hadoop Accelerator (i.e. IGFS) and attemps to integrate IGFS with Hadoop 2.6.0.

 Currently, there is not an image to pull from Docker as this is still a work in progress.
 So, check it out from git and run the following Docker commands to get it running.

 # Current Goals of this project:

+*Goal*: to observe Ignite/IGFS performance with and without IGFS using a stream of Pig commands against delimited files.
+This platform will serve as the base configuration to develop IGFS clients.
+Actuall performance will be done on another system.

 1) Configure Hadoop to integrate with IGFS based on [installing it on cloudera CDH](https://apacheignite.readme.io/docs/installing-on-cloudera-cdh).
+Document and run CLI commands to verify it is working.
+Load some comma delimited files to work with.

+2) Startup one or more Ignite clients to use as a resource on the platform.

-2) Develop an Ignite client to use it as a resource.
+3) Develop an Ignite client that distributes and executes a stream of Pig commands.
+Continue to use the Docker platform as a development environment to experiment with.

-3) Observe performance with and without IGFS.
+4) Migrate to a distributed cluster to observe performance.

+5) Explore other aspects of Ignite use cases.

 ## Build and run it